ipinfo/spring/README.md

 ##### Default
 By default we use `SessionAttributeStrategy` and we recommend you stick to that.

-As with all the strategies, you can implement and pass in your own custom ones to `IPInfoSpring`.
+As with all the strategies, you can implement and pass in your own custom ones to `IPinfoSpring`.

 ### Errors